 What is the difference between a placement and internship?

-Many employers, and people generally, use these terms interchangeably.
-Imperial College London Internship Unit uses the terms in the following way:
+These terms are often used interchangeably.
+Imperial College London Careers Service uses the terms in the following way:

 What are the other ways to get experience?

-Part-time/Seasonal or Casual work – Don’t underestimate these opportunities as they can be a great way to develop your customer service, communication and interpersonal skills.
+Part-time/Seasonal or Casual work – Don’t underestimate part-time work opportunities as they can be a great way to develop transferrable skills, such as customer service, communication and interpersonal skills.

-Work shadowing/informational interviewing – If you know someone that works in a particular industry it can be useful to ask to meet them for an hour or shadow them for half a day to understand their role and whether it might suit you.
+Work shadowing/informational interviewing – If you know someone that works in a particular industry it can be useful to ask to meet to speak with them about their role or industry.
+You could also ask to shadow them at work to understand their role and whether it might suit you.
+First year undergraduate students can apply for the Work Shadowing Scheme.

 Should I get paid for a placement or internship?

-The Careers Service believes that you should get paid and therefore we do not advertise any unpaid vacancies on JobsLive.
-This is because it contravenes the National Minimum Wage act.
-The only unpaid opportunities you will find on JobsLive will be opportunities with a charity or statutory body or those that do not involve any actual work such as a work shadowing opportunity or company insight event.
+The Careers Service believes that you should get paid and therefore we do not advertise any unpaid vacancies on JobsLive, because it contravenes the National Minimum Wage act.
+The only exception to this is if you are completing an industrial placement as part of your degree.
+Any unpaid vacancies on JobsLive will be for roles with a charity or statutory body, or opportunities that do not involve any actual work such as a work shadowing opportunity or company insight event.

 How should an employer look after my health and safety during my placement or internship?